Yuliia-Vogel/Python_WEB_ht13/README.md

 __
 Postgres is used as database, Redis is used for current user cahing.
 Therefore 2 docker containers should be created.
 __________________________________________________________________
+((
-4. (( Open Docker desktop and CMD.
+4. Open Docker desktop and CMD.

 4. 1.
 Create docker-container for Postgres DB.
 Command in CMD:
+docker pull postgres
 docker run --name hw13_base -p 5433:5432 -e POSTGRES_PASSWORD=qwerty123 -e POSTGRES_DB=hw13_base -d postgres
 --> command:
 docker ps